gabrielmatteojones/apex/about.md

 title: About
 ---

-### Our mission is to empower healthcare institutions with cleaner, more accurate data, enabling better patient care and operational insights.
+### Our mission is to empower institutions with cleaner, more accurate data, enabling better operational insights.

 #### Our Product